mounirrouissi/paint_IT/README.md

 # React/Spring Boot Inpainting Application

 ## Overview
-This application is a full-stack web solution for a bookstore.
+This application is a full-stack web solution.
 It features a React frontend, Spring Boot backend, and includes advanced functionalities such as image processing, OAuth2 Google authentication, email-based login/signup, user feedback, and Stripe payment integration.

 ## Features
 - **Image Processing**: Remove objects from images and upscale images by 4x.